Skip to content

 Saudi Arabia / UAE.
 SFDA and MOHAP have approved GLP-1s.
 Self-pay runs 1,200โ€“2,000 SAR/month.
 Most insurance policies explicitly exclude obesity treatment.

-The pattern across all these markets is identical: regulatory approval is moving fast, insurance coverage for obesity is not.
-Revenue growth outside the US will depend less on new approvals โ€” most major markets now have at least one GLP-1 approved for weight management โ€” and more on whether payers start treating obesity like the chronic disease the WHO says it is.
+The pattern across all these markets is the same: regulatory approval is moving fast, insurance coverage for obesity is not.
+Revenue growth outside the US will hinge less on new approvals โ€” most major markets already have at least one GLP-1 cleared for weight management โ€” and more on whether payers start treating obesity like the chronic disease the WHO says it is.
+Decades of "lifestyle disease" framing doesn't unwind in a quarter.

-The counterfeit risk tracks directly with the price-access gap.
-In markets where a month of Wegovy costs $1,349 list and insurance won't cover it, the incentive to buy a $200 "Ozempic" from an unverified source is enormous.
-As branded prices come down โ€” Foundayo at $149, Hims at $79โ€“$199 โ€” some of that incentive shrinks.
-But in markets like Saudi Arabia, China, and parts of Latin America where legitimate supply is expensive and local alternatives don't exist yet, the gray market is thriving.
+The counterfeit risk tracks the price-access gap almost one to one.
+In a market where a month of Wegovy lists at $1,349 and insurance won't touch it, the pull toward a $200 "Ozempic" from an unverified source is enormous.
+As branded prices come down โ€” Foundayo at $149, Hims at $79โ€“$199 โ€” some of that pull eases.
+But in places like Saudi Arabia, China, and parts of Latin America, where legitimate supply is expensive and local alternatives don't exist yet, the gray market is thriving.

 If you're getting a GLP-1 from any channel you can't verify โ€” no licensed pharmacy, no traceable lot number, no prescriber you can call โ€” the risk calculus shifted in 2026.
 Legitimate options at $149 exist now.
 Full counterfeit safety guide.